Early last year, I was lucky enough to see Nigella Lawson at Business Chicks Melbourne Breakfast.

 It’s for birthdays or a celebration or you’re having people for supper, and that’s the whole thing.
 I love baking and I always have recipes for cakes and sweet things, it doesn’t mean I eat cake everyday.
 It’s denial that makes people think about those things all the time.

-Sometimes all I want to eat is a crunchy salad and sometimes I want a bowl of pasta, so if I want a bowl pasta I don’t eat a salad and if I want a crunchy salad I don’t eat a bowl of pasta, although when I’m on the road I can’t be making so many choices.
+Sometimes all I want to eat is a crunchy salad and sometimes I want a bowl of pasta.
+So if I want a bowl pasta I don’t eat a salad.
+If I want a crunchy salad I don’t eat a bowl of pasta.
+Although when I’m on the road I can’t be making so many choices.
 It seems to me that that’s what encourages a more healthy attitude towards food.

 There’s so much more I would love to ask you about, but we are out of time.
 I just want to ask you, very finally, which recipe best sums up your life now?